raphaelnova/dotfiles/README.md

 inside, or you can clone a bare repo and use `$HOME` as your work tree as intended.

 After cloning as a bare repo you'll have to populate the work tree with the HEAD revision.
-A `dots reset` should do the trick (beware of any existing dotfile that will be overwritten by this!)
+A `dots reset` should do the trick.

-> [!WARNING] Watch out for any existing file!
+> [!WARNING]
-> Using your `$HOME` as a working tree makes git see any existing files as
+> Watch out for any existing file!
+Using your `$HOME` as a working tree makes
-> modified, and a reset will overwrite their contents.
-Make sure that's what
+> git see any existing files as modified, and a reset will overwrite their
-> you want, or backup your files.
+> contents.
+Make sure that's what you want, or backup your files.

 ```bash
 git clone --bare git@github.com:raphaelnova/dotfiles $HOME/.dotfiles.git